-Robert Evans creates art that celebrates the forgotten beauty hiding in plain sight - the mechanical precision of vintage machines, the bold confidence of retro graphics, the craftsmanship embedded in yesterday's ephemera.
-As an award-winning visual artist, I rescue these overlooked aesthetics from obscurity and transform them into fine art that lets you reconnect with the design languages that shaped your passions.
+Robert Evans creates analog nostalgia that celebrates the forgotten beauty hiding in plain sight - the mechanical precision of vintage machines, the bold confidence of retro graphics, the craftsmanship embedded in yesterday's ephemera.
+He rescues these overlooked aesthetics from obscurity and transforms them into fine art that lets you reconnect with the design languages that shaped your passions, your youth, and your present.

 Artist Statement